 Collaboration and contribution

-Sean is a Senior R&D Manager at VMware within the Network Security Business Unit.
+Sean Roberts is the VP of Development for Akanda.
 With a Bachelors Science degree in Computer Engineering from San Jose State University, he has over twenty years experience in the technology industry.
-Sean has worked at Yahoo, Stanford, Genentech, and Electronic Arts.
+Sean has worked at Yahoo, VMware, Stanford, and Genentech.

 Sean is also involved with OpenStack projects.
-He is currently managing the Congress policy project and is the acting Project Technical Lead for the Training-Guides and Trainers projects.
+He is the Training-Guides PTL, lead for the Trainers, Testing Standards, and Project working group, as well as a member of DefCore and Ambassador groups.
 The OpenStack Foundation has recognized Sean as an OpenStack Ambassador, which leads the OpenStack user groups worldwide.
 In his spare time, Sean leads the San Francisco OpenStack user group with over four thousand members.

 I have a close relationship with OpenStack.
 I have been working within the OpenStack community for over three years, with over two years as an OpenStack Board Director.
 I have been leading projects and involved with many events and user group meetings.